Blessed are those who mourn

 Saint Teresa of Avila wrote: “I assure you that the soul and poverty of spirit pay dearly for any comfort that the body may gain.”
 She also said:

-Unless we take great care and each of us makes it her most urgent business constantly to renounces her self-will, many things will deprive us of the holy freedom of spirit which our souls seek in order to soar to their Maker, unimpeded by any leaden weight of the earth….
+Unless we take great care and each of us makes it her most urgent business constantly to renounce her self-will, many things will deprive us of the holy freedom of spirit which our souls seek in order to soar to their Maker, unimpeded by any leaden weight of the earth….
 It is here that true humility can enter, for this virtue and that of detachment from self, I think, always go together.

 Scripture tells us, “The only thing that counts is faith expressing itself through love” (Galatians 5:6 NIV).
 Are we expressing our faith when we suffer?
 Do people see our faith when they make our lives difficult?

 When we give into the desires of the flesh, we’re underestimating the God who has promised to comfort us and fill us with His joy.
 We’re forgetting that He’s powerful enough to help us get through anything.
-We’re not trusting that He will protect us from destruction and that He will help us to grow from the experience.
+We’re not trusting that He will protect us from destruction nor that He will help us to grow from the experience.
 If God thinks we can handle our trials, then of course we can, but we have to keep in touch with Him and ask Him to give us supernatural love for the people we feel powerless to love.

 IMPORTANT NOTE: God does not want us to remain in every hurtful relationship we experience.
 Some we are not ready for, emotionally or spiritually.
 And some are too abusive.
 We need to spend time in discernment, seeking the advice of experts, to figure out which crosses God is asking us to say “yes” to and which ones He is trying to take us away from.
 When the abuse is dangerous, we must not allow the abuse to continue.
 Often, the only way to bring healing love to a violent or sexually abusive situation is to draw healthy boundaries and enforce them.
 We might have to create separation until the abuser gets the counseling and anger management training he/she needs and becomes safe to live with.
 Only then are we called to welcome him/her back and rejoice like the father of the Prodigal Son.